UCD Marian: Early years

-National League struggles
+National League

 In 1973–74, Marian entered the inaugural National League with the Men's A team in Division One and the Men's B team in Division Two.
 After finishing runners-up behind Killester for three straight years between 1975 and 1977, Marian were crowned champions of the National League in 1978 after defeating St. Vincent's Dublin in the final.
 1978 also saw Marian compete in the Federation Cup for British and Irish teams.

 The 1979–80 season marked a sea change in Irish basketball as it was the first time paid players were recruited from overseas.
 St Vincent's Killarney brought over two American players and re-shaped the top flight league.
 The league brought in regulations to limit the number of foreign born players to two and thus prevent the full professionalisation of the league as had happened in Britain.

 For the 1981–82 season, Canadian coach Bruce Patterson took the reins, while Irish international John O'Connor joined from Killester.
 Tom Hinga, a 6'5" forward from Colorado, became the first paid player for Marian.
 A mid-table finish in 1982 meant the club had to seriously raise sponsorship and finance to compete in the new semi-professional era.
 The Irish Basketball Association (IBA) promoted a scheme whereby American investors put money into clubs, including Marian.
 George Murphy from Chicago was the principal investor in the club.
 The club also acquired sponsorship from Yoplait, and as a result, the National League team was called Team Yoplait for the next four seasons (1982–86).
 Unfortunately, results on court were not so good and the team was relegated from the top flight at the end of the 1982–83 season.